 The first thing you will want to do is buy the replacement bushings which can be purchased from here:

 - Jack the front end of the car up and place it on the jack stands.

 - Remove the center nut first using a 24mm wrench or socket.
 Use a propane torch on the nut first to loosen the factory thread lock.

 - Remove the (4) mounting plate screws

 - Use the grease packet supplied with the new bushings.
-Be sure to grease the internal bore of bushing per installation instructions.
+Be sure to grease the internal bore of the bushing per installation instructions.
 Install new radius rod bushing assembly using the +3/4 castor setting.

 - Install radius rod nut.
 Do not tighten yet!